oracle/terraform-provider-oci/website/docs/d/containerengine_node_pools.html.markdown

 * `kubernetes_version` - The version of Kubernetes running on the nodes in the node pool.
 * `name` - The name of the node pool.
 * `node_config_details` - The configuration of nodes in the node pool.
+	* `nsg_ids` - The OCIDs of the Network Security Group(s) to associate nodes for this node pool with.
+For more information about NSGs, see [NetworkSecurityGroup](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/NetworkSecurityGroup/).
 	* `placement_configs` - The placement configurations for the node pool.
 Provide one placement configuration for each availability domain in which you intend to launch a node.

 		To use the node pool with a regional subnet, provide a placement configuration for each availability domain, and include the regional subnet in each placement configuration.